 We’re putting money, time and resources behind those who are searching for a cure and supporting those who are struggling under the weight of this disease.
 And we hope to inspire others to do the same.

-This month we announced a $25,000 sponsorship of the Women’s Brain Health Initiative’s annual dinner in Chicago.
+In July 2018 we announced a $25,000 sponsorship of the Women’s Brain Health Initiative’s annual dinner in Chicago.
 The Women’s Brain Health Initiative raises funds for research through knowledge-learning events and symposiums in the U.S., Canada and Europe and we’re proud to support that work.

 We’re also arming all of our 1,800-plus advisors with new tools and information they need to better understand the signs and symptoms of dementia – particularly as it relates to how an individual may be managing or mismanaging their finances.
 Those tools include white papers and tip sheets produced by our team of financial experts as well as material we’ve received from new partnerships we’ve forged with organizations like the Alzheimer’s Association and The Association for Frontotemporal Degeneration.